goadesign/clue/trace/README.md

 ### Creating Additional Spans

-Once configured the tracing package will automatically create spans for a sample of incoming requests.
+Once configured the trace package automatically creates spans for a sample of incoming requests.
 The function `IsTraced` can be used to determine if the current request is being traced.

-The tracing package also provides a `StartSpan` function that can be used to create a new child span.
+The trace package also provides a `StartSpan` function that can be used to create a new child span.
 The caller must also call `EndSpan` when the span is complete.
 Both functions do nothing if the current request is not being traced or the context has not been initialized with `trace.Context`.